broadinstitute/ml4h/docker/droid/README.md

 This image layers the DROID model zoo code on top of the official `ml4h` TensorFlow 2.19 image instead of using the legacy `alalusim/droid` container.
+It also pins Meta's official V-JEPA 2.1 source and its lightweight Python dependencies.
+Pretrained V-JEPA checkpoint weights are not baked into the image;
+mount them at runtime and pass their path with `--backbone_checkpoint`.

 ## Build